MarioDabrowski/listingapp/README.md

 2. Pull down my repo by clicking the 'Download Zip' button on the right or [clicking here](https://github.com/MarioDabrowski/listingapp/archive/master.zip).
 3. In the folder you downloaded run `npm install` and `bower install`
 4. To launch the php server run `grunt php`
-5. In a new Temrinal tab run `grunt watch` (This is only temporary, see Bugs & Issues)
+5. In a new Temrinal tab run `grunt watch` to start the task runner

 ## Current Functionality